How to activate CloudFlare

 This article describes how to activate CloudFlare for your web site.

-When you activate CloudFlare using the cPanel plugin, A2 Hosting manages your web site's DNS settings.
+When you use Partial (CNAME) setup, A2 Hosting manages your web site's DNS settings.
 You can quickly and easily enable and disable CloudFlare for your domain and subdomains from within cPanel, as well as view basic site statistics.

-When you activate CloudFlare directly from their web site, CloudFlare manages your web site's DNS settings, and you use the CloudFlare site to manage settings for your domains.
-You cannot use the cPanel plugin to manage CloudFlare.
+When you use Full DNS setup, CloudFlare manages your web site's DNS settings, only some settings may be managed from within cPanel.
+Login directly to the CloudFlare site to manage all settings for your domains.

 Which activation method you use depends on how you want to manage your CloudFlare and DNS settings (that is, from within cPanel or by logging into a separate site).
 Of course, if your account does not include cPanel, then you must activate CloudFlare using their web site.

-To activate CloudFlare for your web site using the cPanel plugin, follow these steps:
+To activate CloudFlare with Partial(CNAME) setup, follow these steps:

 - Log in to cPanel.

 If you do not know how to log in to your cPanel account, please see this article